 Poverty is a fundamental determinant of health, and the health care costs of poverty add up to $1.2 billion per year.
 So, all of the other objectives will have a direct impact on improving the health of low-income people.
 That said, government provision of essential health services and community health care — home care, home support, assisted living, long-term care, and community mental health services –– should be enhanced and expanded.
 These services are particularly important to lower-income seniors (mainly women) and to people with physical and mental disabilities, and the people who provide these services are primarily low-wage women (a majority of whom are recent immigrants).

-- Expand essential health services in the public system, such as dental and optical care and community mental health services
+- Expand essential health services in the public system, such as universal dental and optical care and community mental health services.

 For more information, please read the following resources:

 - Take Action for a strong Poverty Reduction Strategy